Kbryaann/Kbryaann/README.md

    - SQL Injection and XSS demo scripts on local vulnerable VMs.

 3. **CTF Write-Ups**
-   - Step-by-step documentation of challenges completed on Hack The Box and TryHackMe.
+   - Step-by-step documentation of challenges completed on Over the wire.

 4. **Lab Exercises**
    - Documentation of firewall setups, IDS/IPS testing, and malware analysis experiments.